IxI-97/IxI-97.github.io/Alternative_Installation.md

 ## Installation
 ### Linux OS
-  1. Download Biomix from the github page and decompress it.
+  1. Download Biomix from the GitHub page and decompress it.
 The installation in the home directory is suggested.
 From bash type
 ```
   cd
   wget linktothelatestBiomiXversion